This is what passes for informed comment on the editorial page of today’s bestselling Sunday edition of the prestigious New York Times…

 Reuters has the latest from the religion of tolerance:

-RIYADH (Reuters) – A prominent Saudi cleric has issued an edict calling for opponents of the kingdom’s strict segregation of men and women to be put to death if they ...
+RIYADH (Reuters) – A prominent Saudi cleric has issued an edict calling for opponents of the kingdom’s strict segregation of men and women to be put to death if they refuse ...

 Sarah Palin Magazine Hits Newsstands

-Since so many in the mainstream media just won’t give Sarah Palin a fair hearing, her supporters have taken matters into their own hands and produced a magazine of their own.A new (so far) single-issue magazine concerning ...
+Since so many in the mainstream media just won’t give Sarah Palin a fair hearing, her supporters have taken matters into their own hands and produced a magazine of their own.A new (so far) single-issue magazine concerning the ...